 French Foreign Minister Jean-Marc Ayrault told reporters in Paris that France "condemns" the Iranian missile tests.
 "If necessary, sanctions will be enacted," Ayrault said.

 "The good news is that we're seeing a lot of pressure from different directions, but the bad news is that it's not likely to change things fundamentally," Landau said.

 "I suspect this is going to be an ongoing dispute between the P5+1 and Iran. … There's a dynamic in place whereby Iran views any attempt to level sanctions [relative to nuclear-capable ballistic missiles] as undermining JCPOA.
 And because P5+1 states want to preserve the JCPOA, this deters them from acting on the missile issue," Landau said.

 Shmuel Sandler, a foreign policy specialist at the Begin-Sadat Center for Strategic Studies – a conservative Israeli think tank – said Netanyahu's options are limited as long as US President Barack Obama remains in office.

 "I think Obama's administration will continue to swallow these provocations from Iran, which only emboldens the mullahs to act more brazenly."

 He added, "Israel can't do much other than to pressure the US, call upon the P5+1 to do something, and tell the world 'I told you so.'"

-Meanwhile, an Israeli government source said Netanyahu is expected to keep “a supportive, but relatively discreet distance” as Republican and Democratic members of Congress mull extension of US sanctions on the books.
+Meanwhile, an Israeli government source said Netanyahu is expected to keep "a supportive, but relatively discreet distance" as Republican and Democratic members of the Congress mull extension of US sanctions on the books.

 Senate Foreign Relations Committee Chairman Bob Corker, R-Tenn, told reporters there was "strong bipartisan movement in the Senate" to extend the Iran Sanctions Act, which expires in December.